asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Convergence

-We will demonstrate more clearly in the sections \ref{SS:spaceresolution} and \ref{SS:cosmologyconvergence} that this scale is relating to whether we are resolving the system.
-Taking this for granted for now, we see in figure \ref{fig:timeresolution_rule} that the time scale of the oscillations initially is set very small due to the large mass gained from the background energy density.
-It will therefore be very expensive to evolve the field reliably from e.g. $z\sim 100$ until symmetry breaking.
+We demonstrate more clearly in sections \ref{SS:spaceresolution} and \ref{SS:cosmologyconvergence} that this scale relates to whether we are resolving the system.
+Taking this for granted for now, we show in figure \ref{fig:timeresolution_rule} that the timescale of the oscillations is initially set very small due to the high mass gained from the background energy density.
+It is therefore very expensive to evolve the field reliably from $z\sim 100$ until symmetry breaking, for instance.
 The mass $m$ goes to zero around the time of the symmetry breaking.
-From expression \eqref{eq:analyticfrequency}, the Hubble horizon is then $ k^2-\mathcal{H}^2 \sim \frac{1}{2 L^2}\rightarrow 0$, which is often thought to set the scale of percolation along with causality, as discussed in among others \cite{llinares_domain_2014}.
+From expression \eqref{eq:analyticfrequency}, the Hubble horizon is then $ k^2-\mathcal{H}^2 \sim \frac{1}{2 L^2}\rightarrow 0$, which is often thought to set the scale of percolation along with causality, as discussed for example in \cite{llinares_domain_2014}.